 We will send an invoice to the email address you give us on your advance notice of arrival form.
 You have until the 20th day of the following month to pay.
 If you pay late, we will charge you 8% on the remaining amount and 2% for every month you don’t pay.

 You are not allowed to bring some items into New Zealand, and some require approval to import, including firearms and certain types of weapons.
 For more information visit the Prohibited and restricted items webpage.

 You must declare any firearms prior to your arrival on the ANA.

 Voyage and preparing for arrival

 Activate your AIS transponder (or other observable satellite tracking system) prior to departure.
 Keep it on for the duration of the journey so your movements can be verified.
-Any deviation in your journey plan will make verification that you have met your isolation requirement more difficult and may require you to complete the 14-days isolation period when you arrive in New Zealand.

 When you arrive